KSP-KOS/KOS_DOC/source/command/variable.md

 ***

+### LOCK..
+TO

+Declares that the idenifier will refer to an expression that is always re-evaluated on the fly every time it is used.
+Example:

+    SET Y TO 1.
+    LOCK X TO Y + 1.
+    PRINT X. // prints "2"
+    SET Y TO 2.
+    PRINT X. // prints "3"

+***

 ### TOGGLE

 Toggles a variable between true or false.
 If the variable in question starts out as a number, it will be converted to a boolean and then toggled.
 This is useful for setting action groups, which are activated whenever their values are inverted.